MARÍA REGINA FIRMINO-CASTILLO, Ph.D. (She/Her/Hers)

 My work is deeply informed by dialogical engagements with research and artistic collaborators rooted in communities of struggle in Guatemala, México, and the United States.
 I have worked with Ixil survivors of Guatemala’s genocidal counterinsurgency war (1960-1996) on art, performance, and oral history projects dedicated to repairing the physical and ontological destruction caused by the war and its violent aftermath.
 My published articles describe these projects as embodied forms of ontological regeneration in response to a genocidal campaign that sought to annihilate the Ixil as a people and destroy their relationality with the land.
 With a collective of Ixil knowledge-holders I co-authored Uma’l Iq’: Tiempo y Espacio Maya Ixil; published in 2014 by a Mayan press in Guatemala, the book documents Ixil ritual sites and the process behind the building of a monument commemorating the roles that calendar keepers and midwives had in Ixil survival during centuries of colonialism and the recent genocidal war.
 With Ixil artist, Tohil Fidel Brito, and Kaqchikel dancer and musician, Daniel Guarcax, I have co-written essays that articulate contestatory theories of movement vis-à-vis colonial prohibitions of ritual and performance as well as the contemporary persecution of asylum seekers’ movements across colonial borders.
 Furthermore, I have published several essays in relation to the work of Be’ena’Za’a (Zapotec) artist and anthropologist Lukas Avendaño, whose performances, writings, and activism denounce state violence in México while critically interrogating the coloniality of binary gender and digital dualism.
 In other writing, I reflexively consider my participation in a performance collaboration that intended to forge intersectional camaraderie in the face of state violence to critically reflect on the failures, and potentials, of utopic performance experiments to break with the autopoietic perpetuation of coloniality and antiblackness as imbricated systems of domination.

-My current book project, tentatively titled (Re)Placing the Three Stones, deploys the tools of dance, performance, and corporeality studies (namely, an analytic focus on the body) to reveal the mechanisms through which the ontological premises undergirding necropower in 20th and 21st century Guatemala and Southern México are corpo-realized through choreographies of state terror.
-At the same time, (Re)Placing the Three Stones engages with artists and cultural workers in the region whose work and processes attempt to confront necropower and its emergent forms.
-Centering their work and lived experience as critical theory, (Re)Placing the Three Stones dialogically articulates the onto-corporeal politics forwarded by their practices—which include activations of paradox, crepuscularity, and the ouroboric—as alternatives to the taxonomic frameworks imposed through colonial violence.
-Through these means, the book contributes to the critical study of genocide and ontological annihilation as they become normalized in 21st century articulations of necropolitics, while exploring the potentials of an onto-corporeal politics that departs from the self-replicating frameworks of a long-standing coloniality.
+My current book project, tentatively titled Crepuscular Bodies: Paradoxical Performance and Ongoing Catastrophe in Mesoamerica and Beyond, deploys the tools of dance, performance, and corporeality studies (namely, an analytic focus on the body) to reveal the mechanisms through which the ontological premises undergirding necropower in 20th and 21st century Guatemala and Southern México are corpo-realized through choreographies of state terror.
+At the same time, the book engages with artists and cultural workers in the region whose work and processes attempt to confront necropower and its emergent forms.
+Centering their work and lived experience as critical theory, the book dialogically articulates the onto-corporeal politics forwarded by their practices—which include activations of paradox, crepuscularity, and the ouroboric—as alternatives to the taxonomic frameworks imposed through colonial violence.
+Through these means, the book contributes to the critical study of genocide and ontological annihilation as they become normalized in 21st century articulations of necropolitics, while exploring the potentials of an onto-corporeal politics that departs from the self-replicating frameworks of catastrophic world-making.

 As a faculty member in UCR’s Department of Dance, I teach graduate seminars and undergraduate courses that center transdisciplinary and anticolonial approaches to the critical study of bodies, their entanglements with environments and systems of power, and their movements across space and time.
 These courses often combine research and writing with practice-based methodologies.
 As a mentor, I serve on MFA and PhD committees in Experimental Choreography and Critical Dance Studies, respectively; I have also mentored doctoral students in anthropology, Hispanic studies, and ethnomusicology at UCR and in other disciplines at outside institutions.
 Additionally, I participate in the graduate Designated Emphasis in Corporeality and Embodiment Studies and the undergraduate Designated Emphasis in Medical Humanities.
 I am also an invited faculty collaborator of the Health Humanities and Disability Justice Lab at UC Riverside and a member of the intercampus UCHRI faculty working group, Fostering Collective Care and Repair: Critical Central American Studies Research and Pedagogical Praxis as Resistance.